 - PDF FAFSA that you download, print, complete and mail.
-Go to https://studentaid.gov/resources. - Paper FAFSA that you request, complete and mail.
+Go to https://studentaid.gov/apply-foraid/fafsa/filling-out. - Paper FAFSA that you request, complete and mail.
 To get a paper FAFSA, call 800-4-FED-AID (800-433- 3243).
 If you are hearing impaired, contact the TTY line at 800-730-8913.

-To complete the FAFSA, you and your parent(s) must provide certain information regarding your financial assets, liabilities and income.
+To complete the FAFSA, each contributor must provide certain information regarding financial assets, liabilities and income.